ironboy/react-rapide/README.md

-A second example of how to use the array methods filter, sort and map.
+An example of how to divide your app into components